Enterprise AI Pilot Programs: How to Start Small

 - Adoption rate (after pilot: are people actually using it?)

 Document these metrics in writing before you touch any technology.
 This prevents the "well, the model was technically accurate" defense later.
+IBM's stage-gating framework for AI outcomes likewise recommends defining measurable KPIs and a test period before funding and executing an MVP.

 Phase 2: Data Assessment and Sourcing (Weeks 2-3)